Plastic Surgery after Covid: Have Things Changed?

 They also didn’t have to worry about bruising and swelling (what we call down-time after a surgical procedure) because they would not be in public seeing anyone for the foreseeable future.
 Despite the demand for cosmetic surgery, plastic surgeons were unable to accommodate.

 Fast forward to recent days when we received the okay to resume elective surgery and reopen our clinics.
 We now have to adapt to a new normal.
 This is the crux of this blog.
 What’s new and why are we doing it.

-• COVID consents and screening: We are learning more about this virus by the hour and still have more to learn.
+- COVID and Plastic Surgery – Consents and Screening: We are learning more about this virus by the hour and still have more to learn.
 These consent forms protect yourself and us and acknowledge that our protocols are based on the current knowledge.
 It also gives us permission to see you during this uncertain time.
 Screening is done prior to the appointment and on arrival.
-While this cannot prevent asymptomatic carriers from entering, we can at least monitor the patients that have symptoms.
+While this cannot prevent the asymptomatic patient from entering, we can at least monitor the symptomatic patient.

-• New Filler protocols: Some changes you might see include rinsing the mouth with an antiviral mouth wash.
+- New Filler protocols: Some changes you might see include rinsing the mouth with an antiviral mouth wash.
 Staff will be wearing N95 masks, goggles, and gowns to protect you as well as ourselves.
-Your mask is removed for the procedure but replaced immediately.
+Masks are removed for plastic surgery procedures but replaced immediately.